 If you'd rather use a non-nicotine medication to stop smoking during pregnancy, the antidepressant bupropion (Zyban) might be an option.
 Work with your health care provider to weigh the risks and benefits.

 Is postpartum relapse common?

 Adjusting to life with a newborn can be stressful.
 Many women who quit smoking during pregnancy relapse shortly after giving birth.
-If you quit smoking during pregnancy, recognize the risk of relapse after your baby is born and seek counseling for support.
+Seek counseling for support.

 Stopping smoking is rarely easy.
 It might take more than one try to quit for good.
 Remember, however, it can be done — and your family will reap the benefits.